-Signature massage is a full body massage which completely done on all 10 human bodily systems or 10 meridian lines that have effect on a whole organism, for both female and male figure which included excretory and reproductive system that I combined techniques to suit individual life force energy upon physical, mental, psychological, emotional and spiritual needs.
+Signature massage is a full body massage which completely done on all 10 human bodily systems or 10 meridian lines that have effect on a whole organism that I combined techniques to suit individual life force energy upon physical, mental, psychological, emotional and spiritual needs.

 This practice aim to promote physical and mental well-being, raising individual awareness upon family dynamic and relationship issue which caused by physical nature, hormone deficit, blood circulation and energy blockage along the whole body.